Not Too Sharp: History

+A self-titled album released in 2006 reflected the group's growing interest in popular modern music.
+The 2009 album Shifting Gears furthered the group's move away from its traditional barbershop roots.

-In 2011, the fellas went back to the studio to track their 3rd studio album entitled "May Contain Nuts."
-Highlights of the album include a soul-filled mash-up of jazz classic "St. Louis Blues" by W.C.
-Handy and Stevie Wonder's "Superstition," plus a powerful take on Phil Collin's "Take Me Home."
-But the group made its first break into the national a cappella scene with the high-energy take on Elvis Presley's "Rubberneckin'."
-It was selected for the national collegiate a cappella compilation album "Voices Only 2012" and featured the entire group with a brilliant arrangement by Mark Taipan.
+In 2011, the group went back to the studio to record their third studio album entitled May Contain Nuts.
+The group made its first break into the national a cappella scene with their take on Elvis Presley's "Rubberneckin'".
+It was selected for the national collegiate a cappella compilation album Voices Only 2012 and featured the entire group with an arrangement by Mark Taipan.

-The hits kept coming with Not Too Sharp's most recent foray into studio a cappella, "Haywire."
-With genius producer David Longo and the rest of The Vocal Company at the helm, NTS received several national and international accolades, solidifying their place in the a cappella scene.
-The passionate take on Ed Sheeran's "The A Team" was selected as for the "Best of College A Cappella 2014" compilation, featuring an emotional solo by Alex Rich.
-Next came the Contemporary A Cappella Recording Award nomination for Not Too Sharp's first original song, "Electric," with a solo by Anthony Richards, written by members Eric Schaaf and Jim McCann, and co-written by producer David Longo.
-In 2014, Not Too Sharp was placed on "Voices Only 2014" with their cover of the rock cover of The Crash Kings' "Mountain Man."
+In 2013 the group released the album Haywire.
+They received a Contemporary A Cappella Recording Award nomination for Not Too Sharp's first original song, "Electric", with a solo by Anthony Richards, written by members Eric Schaaf and Jim McCann, and co-written by producer David Longo.
+In 2014, Not Too Sharp was placed on Voices Only 2014 with their cover of The Crash Kings' "Mountain Man".

-During the 2014-2015 academic year, the group reached new heights.
-They appeared on The Today Show with Kathie Lee and Hoda, and sang at the inauguration of NH Governor Maggie Hassan.
+During the 2014-2015 academic year, the group appeared on The Today Show with Kathie Lee and Hoda, and sang at the inauguration of NH Governor Maggie Hassan.
 The group also released a music video for their cover of Rusted Root's 'Send Me On My Way' that achieved semi-virality, accumulating over 100,000 views within a year of its release.
-The group also released a single, their cover of Darius Rucker's version of Wagon Wheel.
+The group also released a single, their cover of Darius Rucker's version of "Wagon Wheel".
 Lastly, the group won Organization of the Year, as awarded by the MUB Office of Student Involvement and Leadership.